Stand by Me

 I know your father can’t call anymore

-— from Temple by Thao & the Get Down Stay Down
+He never meant to be a man of war— from Temple by Thao & the Get Down Stay Down

 Recently we had our sewer line repaired.
 It kept backing up into the basement.
 The plumber, who was white, came with two Spanish-speaking day laborers who dug a very deep hole in our backyard.
 After the hole was dug, the plumber commenced with the pipe work, replacing part of the sewer line that had root damage and installing a clean out.
 He backfilled the hole part way and then left the job half done.